MagpiePKU/EpiTrace/docs/EpiTraceAge_Convergence.rst

 - Z_cutoff: cutoff during iteration to select putative new clock-like loci.
 Defined as: include all loci with a scaled correlation coefficient peak x age > Z_cutoff.
 Usually set to 2~3.
 - mean_error_limit: limit of mean sample age differences between iterations.
 If the difference is smaller than this, iteration stops early.
 - iterative_time: maximal iteration time.
+- normalization_method: choose between "randomized", "census", and "blank".
+Default to "randomized".
+- select_minimal_percentage: minimal cell fraction that showing coverage on the selected peak.
+Default to 0.05.
+- select_size_of_dispersion: number of peaks selected for computing the similarity matrix, ranked by dispersion.

 Output: a Seurat object with ages annotated in its metadata.